Growing Rosemary in Pots will give you access to fresh sprigs of this culinary and medicinal herb all year round.

 Choosing a Pot

 Pot size depends on the type of rosemary you’re growing.
 You can grow trailing rosemary varieties in smaller pots, whereas, upright rosemary cultivars require medium to large pots.
-You can begin with 8-10 inches deep pot and once the plant outgrows it, shift it to a 12 inches deep pot.
-Terra-cotta pots are most suitable for planting as they readily absorb excess moisture in the soil.
+You can begin with 6-8 inches deep pot and once the plant outgrows it, shift it to a 12 inches deep pot.
+While any pot made from any material is fine for planting rosemary, terra-cotta pots are slightly better as they readily absorb excess moisture in the soil.

 How to Propagate Rosemary